Abstract of Title

 A situation that requires the lender to provide a revised Loan Estimate or Closing Disclosure before closing, that describes any changes in fees or other loan terms.

 Live Help allows you to initiate a secure chat session through your computer's browser.

-The closing includes the delivery of a deed, the signing of loan documentation, and the disbursement of funds necessary to complete the sale and loan transaction.
-Also known as “settlement.”
+Typically, the final step in obtaining a home loan.
+The closing includes delivering a deed, signing loan documentation, and disbursing funds necessary to complete the sale and loan transaction.
+Also known as "settlement."

 Money paid by the borrower in connection with the closing of a mortgage loan.
 This generally involves an origination charge, discount points, and fees for required third-party services, taxes, and government recording fees.